 *yellow = both reaching and suction

-From the comments regarding instrumentation to facilitate TEES, nine out of seventeen responses described an instrument that combines suction with another functionality, such as dissection, cautery and reach via shaft shape.
-Nine out of seventeen comments described an instrument that could reach areas better and four out of seventeen comments mentioned a tool that combined reach and suction.
-Four out of seventeen comments described an instrument to hold the endoscope and four comments described an instrument that could drill bone while combining irrigation and suction or with better visualization.
+From the comments regarding instrumentation to facilitate TEES, 10 out of 21 responses described an instrument that combines suction with another functionality, such as dissection, cautery and reach via shaft shape.
+10 comments described an instrument that could reach areas better and four comments mentioned a tool that combined reach and suction.
+Four described an instrument to hold the endoscope and four comments described an instrument that could drill bone while combining irrigation and suction or with better visualization.

 Discussion:

-We have conducted a cross-sectional mixed-methods survey to identify, quantify and describe the difficulties otologists face with TEES.
+We have conducted a cross-sectional mixed-methods survey to identify, quantify and describe the challenges otologists face with TEES.
 A survey on TEES for Canadian otologists has reported that 11% of otologists in Canada use TEES for cholesteatoma, tympanoplasty, and ossicular reconstruction surgeries and they find the following factors difficult about TEES: single-handed surgery, efficiency/operative time, technical difficulty, cost, managing bleeding [6].
-This questionnaire was intended to build upon this research by measuring the degree to which surgeons experience specific difficulties during surgery and whether these difficulties could be addressed by a specialized surgical tool.
+This questionnaire was intended to build upon this research by measuring the degree to which surgeons experience specific challenges during surgery and whether theycould be addressed by a specialized surgical tool.
 While previous studies have sought to identify challenges experienced during specific TEES surgeries, fewer studies have attempted to identify these challenges as well as instruments that could address these challenges.
 This survey included respondents internationally to get a world-wide response on what challenges during TEES require instrumentation.

 Main Findings

-Reaching structures visualized by the endoscope and dissection and removal of cholesteatoma were the TEES difficulties that exhibited the greatest need by respondents.
+Reaching structures visualized by the endoscope and dissection and removal of cholesteatoma were the TEES challenges that exhibited the greatest need by respondents.
 More than 50% of the comments by respondents mentioned the need of instruments with suction and to reach structures.
 Experience with TEES resulted in a greater need for instruments to facilitate reaching structures, positioning a graft and dissection and removal of cholesteatoma.

 Analog visual scales were chosen over likert scales as they are continuous and thus respondents can select any values between the boundary points and visually appreciate where their answers lie on continuous scales [11][12].
 It is suggested that a continuous rating scale is superior to a likert scale because respondents are not arbitrarily bound to a set number of discrete ratings and do not need to subjectively discriminate between those ratings.
 Further, the analog visual scale is more sensitive in detecting differences between measured variables as compared with a likert scale.
 Finally, analog visual scales are more likely to yield normally distributed data and this facilitates parametric statistical analysis with smaller sample sizes[11][13].

-The following discusses the different difficulties outlined in the questionnaire.
+The following discusses the different challenges outlined in the questionnaire.

 Bleeding control